St Katherine's Church, Lincoln

-St Katherine's Church, Lincoln also known as "Southside" and "St Katherines Cathedral Church" is a Grade II-listed church in Lincoln, Lincolnshire, England.
+St Katherine's Church, Lincoln also known as "Southside" and "St Katherine's Cathedral Church" is a Grade II-listed former church in Lincoln, Lincolnshire, England.
 It is a former Methodist church in the Boultham and St Catherine's areas of the city.
 It was first opened in 1887 with the tower and spire being added later.
 Designed for a large congregation, the church could seat 600 people.
 Pevsner records the architect of the church as being Charles Bell.
 During its use as a place of worship, it was dubbed "Lincoln's second cathedral", (after the much older and larger cathedral in the city centre).
 It is a Grade II listed building.

 The church was declared redundant in 1982 and was then reused for a DIY warehouse before being left vacated.
 Now it is in use for a community venue and commercial centre as "Southside".